Dec-22-LC-LiftOff-STL/productpal/README.md

 # TechJobs-Persistent-SpringBoot-App
 This application was made for my Web Development class.
-This SpringBoot app was made to create job listings for tech companies specifically.
+This SpringBoot app was made to create product listings for tech companies specifically.
 The CRUD repositiory is implemented to enable a few basic UI features for the project.

 --TECH STACK--